SAEmanuel/Green_Spaces_Management_ISEP/docs/user-manual.md

 # Features

-This section provides an overview of the key features of MusgoSublime, a digital tool designed to streamline the management and maintenance of green spaces.
-Each feature corresponds to a user story in software development terminology and is targeted at specific user roles within the application.
+This section provides an overview of the key features of MusgoSublime, a digital tool designed for the management and maintenance of green spaces.
+Each feature corresponds to a user story and is targeted at specific user roles within the application.

-## 1. Register Skills for Collaborators | Human Resources Manager
+## ## 1.
+Register Skills for Collaborators | Human Resources Manager

 - **Description**: This feature allows the Human Resources Manager to register the skills that a collaborator may have.
 - **Instructions**:
+  - Access the application interface.
-    - Navigate to the Skills Registration section in the application.
+  - View or add skills in the Skills Registration section.
-    - Enter the name of the skill and any other relevant details.
-    - Click on the "Save" button to register the skill.
+  - Confirm the entered data.
+  - Upon confirmation, the system displays a success message.

 ## 2. Register Job for Collaborators | Human Resources Manager

 - **Description**: This feature enables the Human Resources Manager to register a job that a collaborator needs to have.
 - **Instructions**:
+  - Activate the HRM role.
-    - Access the Jobs Registration page within the application.
+  - Select the option to add a new job within the application interface.
-    - Provide the details of the job, such as the name and any required qualifications.
+  - Provide the name.
-    - Save the job profile by clicking on the appropriate button.
+  - Confirm the entered data.
+  - Upon submission, the system confirms the successful addition of the job.

 ## 3. Register Collaborator with Job and Characteristics | Human Resources Manager

 - **Description**: This feature allows the Human Resources Manager to register a collaborator with essential details and assign them a specific job.
 - **Instructions**:
-    - Navigate to the Collaborator Registration section.
+  - Request to register a new collaborator within the application.
-    - Enter the collaborator's information, including name, birthdate, admission date, address, and contact information.
-    - Provide the collaborator's ID document type and number.
+  - Provide the required information, including name, birthdate, admission date, residence, contact details, taxpayer number, and ID document type and number.
-    - Assign the collaborator to a job by selecting from the available options.
+  - Select the appropriate job for the collaborator from the provided list.
-    - Save the collaborator's profile.
+  - Confirm the entered data and job selection.
+  - Upon confirmation, the system displays a success message indicating the completion of the operation.

 ## 4. Assign Skills to Collaborators | Human Resources Manager

 - **Description**: This feature enables the Human Resources Manager to assign one or more skills to a collaborator.
 - **Instructions**:
-    - Go to the Skills Assignment page.
+  - Access the Skills Assignment page within the application.
-    - Select the collaborator to whom you want to assign skills.
+  - Select the collaborator for whom you want to assign skills.
-    - Choose the relevant skills from the list and save the assignment.
+  - Choose the relevant skills from the provided list.
+  - Confirm the selection to save the assignment.

 ## 5. Generate Team Proposal Automatically | Human Resources Manager

 - **Description**: This feature allows the Human Resources Manager to automatically generate a proposal for a team based on specified criteria.
 - **Instructions**:
-    - Access the Team Proposal Generator tool.
+  - Navigate to the Team Proposal Generator tool within the application.
-    - Provide the maximum team size and the required set of skills.
+  - Specify the minimum and maximum team size and the required set of skills.
   - Click on the "Generate Proposal" button to create a team proposal.

 ## 6. Register Vehicle Details | Fleet Manager

 - **Description**: This feature enables the Fleet Manager to register a new vehicle along with its details such as brand, model, type, weight, and maintenance information.
 - **Instructions**:
-    - Navigate to the Vehicle Registration section.
+  - Navigate to the Vehicle Registration section within the application.
-    - Enter the required vehicle details, including brand, model, type, weight, and maintenance frequency.
+  - Enter the required vehicle details, including brand, model, type, weight, maintenance frequency and last check-up.
   - Save the vehicle information.

 ## 7. Register Vehicle Check-up | Fleet Manager

 - **Description**: This feature allows the Fleet Manager to register a check-up for a vehicle.
 - **Instructions**:
-    - Go to the Vehicle Check-up Registration page.
+  - Go to the Vehicle Check-up Registration page within the application.
   - Select the vehicle for which you want to register a check-up.
   - Enter the details of the check-up, such as the date and current mileage.
   - Save the check-up record.

-## 8. List Vehicles Needing Check-up | Fleet Manager
+## 8. View List of Vehicles Needing Check-up | Fleet Manager
 - **Description**: This feature enables the Fleet Manager to view a list of vehicles that require a check-up.
 - **Instructions**:
-    - Access the Check-up Status page.
+  1. Navigate to the Check-up Status page within the application.
-    - View the list of vehicles due for a check-up, along with their details.
+  2. View the list of vehicles due for a check-up, along with their details.
-    - Take appropriate action based on the provided information.

 These features are essential for the efficient operation of the MusgoSublime application and are targeted at those responsible for managing green spaces.
-Each feature is accompanied by clear instructions on how to use it within the application.
+Each feature is now accompanied by clear instructions on how to use it within the application.